-Budgeted cost: £26,050
+Budgeted cost: £57,000

-Activity Evidence that supports this approach Challenge number(s) addressed Develop the implementation of the programme NELI through staff training and develop a timetable of targeted intervention.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff to deliver precision teaching and learning in Communication Language ND Literacy intervention as pupils' personalised next steps in their learning are supported and scaffolded through their interests.
 Oral language interventions can have a positive impact on pupil's language skills.
 Approaches that focus on speaking, listening and combinations of the two show positive impacts on attainment.
-EEF Teaching and Learning Toolkit - Oral language interventions Assessing and monitoring Pupil Progress - EEF 1, 4, 5
+EEF Teaching and Learning Toolkit - Oral language interventions Assessing and monitoring Pupil Progress - EEF 1, 4, 5 Additional phonics (FTT) and spelling sessions targeted at disadvantaged pupils who require further phonics support- trained TA's to deliver tutoring for RWInc children (e.g 'pinny time' and some 1:1 intensive intervention.
+Phonics and spelling approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Continuing the development of intervention programmes with staff for 'Talking and Drawing' and 'Time to Talk', selfesteem groups, Elsa programme and Lego Therapy.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) All

-Additional phonics sessions targeted at disadvantaged pupils who require further phonics support- trained TA's to deliver tutoring for RWInc children (e.g 'pinny time' and some 1:1 intensive intervention.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Develop intervention programmes with staff for 'Talking and Drawing', self esteem groups, Elsa programme and Lego Therapy.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social and Emotional Learning.pdf(educationendowmentfoundation.org.uk) All Use of well trained and skilful TAs and Teachers to deliver personalised and targeted intervention groups for disadvantaged children in their year groups.
-Guided groups may focus on: fix-it time - children have focused time to consolidate and over learn skills taught in previous lessons and support with key knowledge needed to progress.
-Reading Buddies y6-y3 Reading to writing journey; Read, Write Inc including RWI into KS2, wider reading opportunities to develop love for reading.
-Mathematics: Problem solving & reasoning.
+Use of well trained and skilful TAs and Teachers to deliver personalised and targeted intervention groups for disadvantaged children in their year groups.
+Guided groups may focus on: pre teaching, fix-it time - children have focused time to consolidate and over learn skills taught in previous lessons and support with key knowledge needed to progress.
+Reading to writing journey; Read, Write Inc including RWI into KS2, wider reading opportunities to develop love for reading and RWI Spellings.
+The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment https://educationendowmentfoundation.org.uk/support-for-schools/school-planning-support/1-high-quality-teaching 1, 2, 4, 5 Mathematics: Problem solving & reasoning.
 Our higher ability children may use interventions for mastery skills and activities taken from maths consultant.
-The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment https://educationendowmentfoundation.org. uk/support-for-schools/school-planning- support/1-high-quality-teaching 1, 2, 4, 5